rhjacobsen/CN_workshops/Workshops/4/README.md

 > ##### Challenge 4.9
 > Briefly explain what happens, both when the route is being removed and when it is being established again.
+Hint: Examine the forwarding tables on relevant nodes and use traceroute to verify routes in the network.
 > ```
 >
 >